Representing Startups: Choice of Entity, Protection of IP, Employment Agreements, Equity Compensation and More

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide corporate counsel with an understanding of the critical issues which must be addressed by a startup prior to commencing business.
+This CLE webinar will provide counsel with an understanding of the critical issues which must be addressed by a startup before commencing business.
 The panel will discuss how to document the management role, compensation and exit strategy for the founders, the importance of entity type and structure, protection of trade secrets and intellectual property, employment agreements and equity compensation, issues with third-party contractors, and more.

 - Equity structure and compensation of founders and employees